21 Outdoor Field Day Games: No Equipment Needed!

 Once teams are chosen and the race course is set, each team/pair forms a wheelbarrow.

-A sprint running race is a short distance race.
+A sprint running race is a short-distance race.
 Therefore, take the distance off the dash race above and shorten it.
 Runners race as fast as they can the short track to the finish line.
-The first one across wins.
+The first one across wins. - Backwards Race

-Just as the name portrays, racers will walk or run towards the finish line… backwards!
+Just as the name portrays, racers will walk or run toward the finish line—backward! - Cartwheel Race

-Again, easily explanatory with its name.
+Again, it is easily explained with its name.
 Racers line up (far apart) and do cartwheels to the finish line.
 The first one to cross wins.

 These outside games to play are the perfect way to get your kids moving and having fun.
 And, the best part is, you don’t need any equipment to play them!